bwesterb/displays/README.md

 Displaymodes that Mac OS X thinks are not suitable for the desktop GUI are hidden.
 Use `-all` (`-a`) to involve them.

+To change the mode of another display, use the option `--display`.
+Example:

+        $ displays set 1280x1024@75 --display 1

+Changes persist for the duration of the loginsession.
+To apply the changes for every session, use the `--permanently` flag.